kamilburda/genderbench/README.md

 ### Creative Writing

-Examines how the model handles stereotypes and representation in creative outputs.
-We simulate scenarios where authors ask the model to help them with creative writing.
-Writing is a common LLM application.
+This use case examines how the LLMs handle stereotypes and representation in creative outputs.
+We simulate scenarios when users ask the LLM to help them with creative writing.

 - `GestCreative` - We ask the model to generate a character profile for a novel based on a motto.
 The mottos are associated with various gender stereotypes.
 We